mingwho/valleyofthewind/README.md

 - Reimport tree_02
 - Tree Soundscape
 - UI or introduction/tutorial into world
 - Add new glider model to prefab - In Progress - Grace
 - Figure out how to deal with boundaries OR create floating island world
-- Make the terrain feel low-poly: update material and texture, etc.
-- Tree_02 is not showing
 - Playtest more
 - Acceleration and Deceleration when we go up and down